What is endometriosis?

 A doctor might recommend that laparoscopic surgery is the best option in cases where a woman has severe and constant pain which cannot be lessened by pain medications, or where they are having trouble getting pregnant and it is suspected that endometriosis is the cause.
 Additionally, if they have a growth or mass in the pelvic area, then surgery may be necessary to remove it and again determine if endometriosis is causing it.

 This surgery is minimally invasive and carried out under general anaesthetic.
-Most people can go home following a laparoscopy, though some could be asked to stay overnight.
+Many people can go home the same day following a laparoscopy, though some could be asked to stay overnight.

 As this is a major surgery, the recovery time is longer than that of a laparoscopy.

 This is a major surgery which cannot be reversed.
 It should be used as a last resort option.

 It involves the removal of the uterus or ovaries.
 This type of treatment will usually only be carried out as a last resort, in very severe endometriosis cases and where all other treatment options have been exhausted.
 A woman will no longer be able to have children following a hysterectomy, so future children will be a deciding factor when deciding whether it is right for you.

 Your doctor might recommend surgery to remove your uterus or ovaries, or both if:

 - You have tried other treatments but continue to suffer severe symptoms